andresg9108/manyp/README.md

 All HTML templates for the project are stored in the "./pageTemplates" directory.
 We will start by opening the file "./pageTemplates/index.html" to take a look, we see that they are common HTML tags with the exception of "&lt;&lt;ROOT-DIR&gt;&gt;", "&lt;!&#45;&#45;headHTML&#45;&#45;&gt;" and "&lt;!&#45;&#45;bodyHTML&#45;&#45;&gt;" explained below.

-* "&lt;&lt;ROOT-DIR&gt;&gt;": You can use this instruction so that when the production files are updated, the root of the project appears instead.
-So if you put "&lt;&lt;ROOT-DIR&gt;&gt;src/example/main.min.js" it will appear "../../src/example/main.min.js" in the production files and no matter in what folder tree location is located, he will put you the root of the project.
+* "&lt;&lt;ROOT-DIR&gt;&gt;": You can use this declaration so that when the production files are updated, the project root appears instead.
+So if you put "&lt;&lt;ROOT-DIR&gt;&gt;src/example/main.min.js", something like "../../src/example/main.min. js" will appearaccording to the location in the folder tree.
 * "&lt;!&#45;&#45;headHTML&#45;&#45;&gt;": You can use this statement so that the unique HTML tags in the page header appear instead when the production files are updated.
 * "&lt;!&#45;&#45;bodyHTML&#45;&#45;&gt;": You can use this statement so that the unique HTML tags in the page body appear instead when the production files are updated.